 Rakuten is an attractive network for publishers to join because of the sheer quality of the brands you can promote.
-Top examples including Microsoft, Billabong, Lyft, NordVPN, Nvidia, and Macy’s.
+Top examples include Microsoft, Billabong, Lyft, NordVPN, Nvidia, and Macy’s.

 Rakuten is easy to use.
 The dashboard looks the same as it did the day Linkshare first published it, so it can appear a little old-school.
 But once you get used to the retro aesthetic, it’s surprisingly simple.

-You can find affiliate programmes with a keyword search or look for brands from the navigation menu that appeal to your niche.
-You can also access some programes automatically via the platform, but many require some form of manual approval before you can begin.
+You can find affiliate programs with a keyword search or look for brands from the navigation menu that appeal to your niche.
+You can also access some programs automatically via the platform, but many require some form of manual approval before you can begin.

-As with CJ Affiliate, the rates Rakuten pays depend on negotiations with the merchant.
+As with CJ Affiliate, the rates Rakuten pays depends on negotiations with the merchant.

-Signing up for the network is free for traditional affiliate marketers, vloggers, bloggers, podcasters, website owners and social media influencers.
+Signing up for the network is free for traditional affiliate marketers, vloggers, bloggers, podcasters, website owners, and social media influencers.
 The platform provides tools that make it relatively easy to find relevant retailer partners to promote for commissions.
-Easy-to-understand reporting tools shows you how much money you’re making and when you’ll get paid.
+Easy-to-understand reporting tools show you how much money you’re making and when you’ll get paid.